 Discover the Exercise You Like Best

 The best way to keep fit is to choose exercises you enjoy.
-Favorites among some older adults include aqua aerobics, yoga, Pilates, tai chi, line dancing, square dancing, ballroom dancing or simply walking the dog.
+Favorites among active seniors include aqua aerobics, yoga, Pilates, tai chi, line dancing, square dancing, ballroom dancing or simply walking the dog.
 You may enjoy group exercise classes, since they offer an opportunity to socialize and develop friendships.

 When you’re deciding on a class or program, make sure the instructor is certified by an accredited professional organization such as the American Council on Exercise and has completed specialty training in senior health and fitness.
 And remember the other elements that contribute to good health in your golden years: A well-balanced diet, not smoking and seeing your doctor regularly.

-Look at your retirement or senior years as an opportunity to do things you have never done before.
+Look at your retirement as a chance to be an active senior and an opportunity to do things you have never done before.
 Most of all, enjoy yourself!